The DNA of leading Daily Business

 HOW to make it happen

-When looking into the DNA of leading the Daily Business, we often define WHAT to achieve as targets, objectives, KPIs or other measures for 'what good looks like'.
 And we often express these in relation to Quantity and Time, for example to sell X.000 pcs within Y days, produce Z items within Q hours etc.

-Next to the often measurable elements, there is an additional Quality aspect.
+Next to the often measurable elements there is an additional Quality aspect.
 This may be clearly defined, yet at other times it remains unspoken.
 This includes things like quality in customer interaction, 0 errors in the financial report etc.

 Considering the tasks happening on a daily, weekly, or monthly basis, lots of these tasks are re-occuring.
 These re-occuring tasks are often done in more or less the same way or they follow the same pattern in the way they are done.

-In other words, there is an element of process that is repeated every time the task is done.
-Think of closing the books every month in finance, the process of producing stuff in a factory, the steps project managers always go through when leading an IT project.
+Think of the finance team closing the books every month, the process of producing products in a factory, the steps project managers always go through when leading an IT project.
+That is repetition again and again in steps = a process.

 Finally, there are different controls to ensure that things happen in the right way and produce the right results.
 These controls include the sales report, production report, the testing of IT functionality, the reconsciliation of books in finance.